Blow to Chancellor as UK economy shrank unexpectedly in May

 The ONS data shows that GDP was weighed on by the manufacturing sector, which suffered another steep decline in activity, and falling construction output.

-Activity in the manufacturing sector dropped 1%, following a steep fall in April, having surged earlier in the year as US importers stocked up before US President Donald Trump’s tariff rises, which came into effect at the start of April.
+Activity in the manufacturing sector dropped 1% – the biggest decline since July last year – following a steep 0.7% fall in April, having surged earlier in the year as US importers stocked up before US President Donald Trump’s tariff rises, which came into effect at the start of April.

 Liz McKeown, director of economic statistics at the ONS, said: “The economy contracted slightly in May with notable falls in production and construction, only partially offset by growth in services.